 Here he practices in getting sight words right and he gets to race a beatle on a track collecting more golden eggs.
 I love that he is interested in this for I’ve been trying for the last 3 years to play with sight word cards with him, get him reading and writing these words correctly.
 It’s been a big uphill battle with a lot of pushback from him.

-Even on Reading eggs he didn’t want to do the sight word tests after an initial try.
+Even on Reading eggs, he didn’t want to do the sight word tests after an initial try.
 Then I tried and realised you get to go racing for 60 seconds if you get all 20 words right and showed him.
-Now he’s enthusiastically practicing on the digital flashcards.
+Now he’s enthusiastically practising on the digital flashcards.
 HURRAY!

 and the racing his beatle. 🙂